 By definition, nonprofits aren’t trying to earn a profit, but they are still a business and should follow certain standard business procedures in order to operate successfully.
-When businesses launch a new product, they do a needs assessment to determine if there is a real demand for their product – if there is no demand, they will lose money.
-Before launching a new nonprofit initiative or service, you must also perform a needs assessment to determine if there is a want for it in your community.
+For example, when companies launch a new product, they do a needs assessment to determine if there is a real demand for their product—if there is no demand, they will lose money.
+Likewise, before launching a new nonprofit initiative or service, you must also perform a needs assessment to determine if there is a want for it in your community.

 A needs assessment is a process for figuring out if people require the service you want to provide and if it will appropriately address their needs.
 It lays the foundation for planning and implementing the new initiative by aligning resources with strategy and clarifying any potential opportunities or issues.

 Follow along with these steps to begin performing your nonprofit needs assessment today.

 At the start of the needs assessment, some of the questions you will need to answer include:

 If you don’t already know the answers to these questions, you can perform a survey to collect data about the community and audience over the phone, door-to-door or by using focus groups.
 Once you know what you’re against and whom you are hoping to target, you can start developing goals, determining resources, pinpointing problems and prioritizing actions.

 Next, perform a SWOT (strengths, weaknesses, opportunities and threats) analysis.
 Determining these key insights will help you formulate your new marketing strategy.

 What you write under these two sections will help you look internally at your organization to figure out what you’re capable of doing and where there’s room for improvement.
 Your strengths may include things that make your initiative unique, your experience and knowledge, and the quality and reputation of your organization.